Links

 Northern Refugee Centre

+Welcomes volunteers and offers services like mentoring, helping with integration into UK life.
 Also offers women-friendly advice sessions for refugees and asylum seekers on Wednesday mornings at Sheffield Advice Link, North Gallery, Castle Market, Sheffield.
 Translation can be arranged.
-Advice on asylum support and welfare benefits, maternity grants, domestic violence, NASS support problems and section 4, housing problem, employment and training, basic immigration queries (OISC)
+Advice on asylum support and welfare benefits, maternity grants, domestic violence, NASS support problems and section 4, housing problem, employment and training, basic immigration queries (OISC).

 Now Then